jsdealy/latin/notationes.md

 - with intransitives it's impersonal and neuter.
 - with transitives the subject's gender and case must be matched.
+- it doesn't make sense to combine it with debere; e.g., *id purgandum esse debet* is a bit like saying "it ought to be to be cleaned".

 ## gender quirks